hwdsl2/setup-ipsec-vpn/docs/clients.md

 ![Select CHAP in VPN connection properties](images/vpn-properties.png)

+### Android 6.0 and 7.0

+If you are unable to connect using Android 6.0 (Marshmallow) or 7.0 (Nougat), try these workarounds:

+1. Tap the "Settings" icon next to your VPN profile.
+Select "Show Advanced Options" and scroll down to the bottom.
+If the option "Backwards-compatible mode" exists, enable it and reconnect the VPN.
+If not, see the next step.
+1. (Note: The latest version of VPN scripts already includes these changes) Edit `/etc/ipsec.conf` on the VPN server and append `,aes256-sha2_256` to both `ike=` and `phase2alg=` lines.
+Then add a new line `sha2-truncbug=yes` immediately after those.
+Indent lines with two spaces.
+Save the file and run `service ipsec restart`. (<a href="https://libreswan.org/wiki/FAQ#Configuration_Matters" target="_blank">Ref</a>)

 ### Other Errors

 Please refer to <a href="https://documentation.meraki.com/MX-Z/Client_VPN/Troubleshooting_Client_VPN#Common_Connection_Issues" target="_blank">this document</a> for more troubleshooting tips.